Playing in Scottish Sinfonia

 Commitment

-We ask players not to miss more than one rehearsal for any concert.
-However, we know that people's availability changes from time to time.
-So, you don't have to commit to doing every concert (and this sometimes creates opportunities for new players).
+We ask players not to miss more than one rehearsal for any concert, and we expect everyone to make a reasonable effort to practise their parts between rehearsals.
+However, we don’t expect any commitment to playing in every concert, as we know that personal availability changes from time to time, and this sometimes creates opportunities for newer players.

 Subscriptions

 There are none!
-Because the membership of Scottish Sinfonia changes from concert to concert, subscriptions are not appropriate.
+Because the composition of Scottish Sinfonia changes from concert to concert, subscriptions are not appropriate.
 Apart from support from a few generous sponsors, Scottish Sinfonia is funded entirely from its own ticket sales.
-Therefore, we do ask the players in each concert to sell some tickets!
+Therefore, we do ask the players involved in each concert to sell some tickets!

 Auditions